colevfx/USDPluginExamples/README.md

 - [usdTri](./src/usdTri): A schema library defining a **Triangle** prim type.
 - [usdTriImaging](./src/usdTriImaging): A prim adapter which images the **Triangle** prim type.
 - [usdTriFileFormat](./src/usdTriFileFormat): A file format plugin which authors a triangular mesh for a `.triangle` payload.
+- [arTri](./src/arTri): An asset resolver plugin for the "tri" scheme.
 - [hdTri](./src/hdTri): A hydra renderer plugin which images a triangle (in the most direct sense).
 - [usdviewTri](./src/usdviewTri): An usdview plugin providing a menu command to define child Triangle prim(s) under selected paths.